brandonespencer/employee-tracker/ReadMe.md

 🔍 A node.js application that uses user input from inquirer to populate an employee tracker database displaying members of a company.

-💻 Below is the gif showing the functionality of the application: